NickOveracker/StickDiagrammer/README.md

 * ~~Knowing that I spelled "accolades" correctly (I don't feel like Googling it)~~ *Resolved 2021/11/20*

 ## Known Bugs
-* Minor visual glitches while drawing (due to large size of data structure)
+* Minor visual glitches while drawing (due to canvas refresh)
 * ~~Issue #7 (regarding NAND3 in complex circuit)~~ *Resolved 2021/11/23*
 * ~~Directly connecting output to input produces output of Z instead of reproducing the input.~~ *Resolved 2021/11/20*
 * ~~Unexpected output when both terminals of a transistor are shorted to VDD or GND.~~ *Resolved 2021/11/20*